jeog/TDAmeritradeAPI/README_STREAMING.md

 using namespace tdma;
 ```

-Streaming functionality in C++ is accessed via ```StreamingSession``` which acts
+Streaming functionality in C++ is provided via ```StreamingSession``` which acts
 as a proxy object on the client side of the ABI.
-The implementation object is built on top of ```WebSocketClient``` using the uWebSocket *(src/uWebSocket/)* library.
+This proxy calls through the ABI to the implementation object ```StreamingSessionImpl```, which is built on top of ```WebSocketClient``` using the uWebSocket *(src/uWebSocket/)* library.

-C uses a similar object-oriented approach where methods are passed a pointer to C proxy objects.
+Once created, streaming objects are passed subscription objects for the particular streaming services desired.

-Once created, streaming objects are passed Subscription objects for the particular streaming services desired.
+C uses a similar object-oriented approach where methods are passed a pointer to C proxy objects that are manually created and destroyed by the client.

 ### StreamingSession